Giovanni-R/GelToData/README.md

 > [Gel electrophoresis] is a technique to separate molecules depending on their size, shape, and charge.
 The output of its 1D variant is a distinctive set of lanes in which a number of bands may appear.
 It is most notoriously used to separate DNA fragments.

+**About this explorative side project:**

+- *Tagline:* easily convert a gel electrophoresis image to quantitative data.
+- *Explores:* in-browser scientific processing; visualisation of datasets of non-trivial cardinality.
+- *Features:* fully type-checked web-worker interface; custom React-D3 integration that preserves D3 speed and React composability.

 **How does it work?**
 1. Import an image.
 2. Select the desired pre-processing options, any change will be quickly reflected in the images and charts.